Soundtrack in my head: Bonnie Dobson, “Rainy Windows”

 Once upon a time, about seven years ago, I boasted to a roomful of people that the day I left Chicago would be the day that it crumbled at my heels as I was fleeing the city.
 I was feeling self-righteous about the fact that so many people in the room chose to leave the city for the suburbs and the exurbs.
 Well, Chicago still occupies that corner of Lake Michigan, but I no longer do.

 The soundtrack in my head that I listed on top of this posting is a haunting but beautiful song by Bonnie Dobson, another ex-Chicagoan.
-I was taping a segment of WFMT’s “Midnight Special,” a folk/eclectic radio show, which, on that day was featuring a lot of Chicago-themed music, including the famous Aliotta-Haynes-Jeremiah hit “Lake Shore Drive,” Steve Goodman’s “Lincoln Park Pirates,” and a comedy sketch which concocted funny accents for different Chicago street names.
+I was taping a segment of WFMT’s “Midnight Special,” a folk/eclectic radio show, which, on that day was featuring a lot of Chicago-themed music, including the famous Aliotta-Haynes-Jeremiah hit “Lake Shore Drive,” Steve Goodman’s “Lincoln Park Pirates,” and a politically incorrect comedy sketch which concocted funny accents for different Chicago street names.
 But I don’t think Chicago’s tourism bureau would highlight “Rainy Windows.”
 It’s wistful, yet very clear as to why she would want to leave Chicago, and while she wrote it over thirty years before I ultimately left Chicago myself, my reasons for leaving were quite similar.
 “Chicago seen through rainy windows, you know why I had to go…”